zestia/ember-select-box/docs/class-names.md

 }
 ```

 In the above example `buildClassName` will be called with a `child` parameter to so you can target the child element.
-And a `state` parameter so you can target the elemen's state.
+And a `state` parameter so you can target the element's state.
 For example: a disabled option would receive `("option", "disabled")`